-As noted above, Tempe presently and will continue to commit efforts to prevent and mitigate the vulnerability of both low- and moderate- income households to the prospective adverse effects of climate change through the programmatic endeavors noted above and ordinances as/if needed.
+As noted above, Tempe presently and will continue to commit efforts to prevent and mitigate the vulnerability of both low- and moderate- income households to the prospective adverse affects of climate change through the programmatic endeavors noted above and ordinances as/if needed.
 Low- and moderate- income households are scattered throughout Tempe in addition to some areas of concentration.
 Concentrations do not evidence inordinate risk to date.
+Refer to PR-10 for input secured (Maricopa County Emergency Mgm't/Environmental Quality) on the topic.